 Communication Studies (CMNS) 358

-Delivery Mode: Individualized study online with video/audio components.* Online-enhanced.
+Delivery Mode: Individualized study or grouped study with video/audio components.* Online-enhanced.

 *Overseas students, please contact the University Library before registering in a course that has an audio/visual component.

 Area of Study: Humanities

 CMNS 358 has a Challenge for Credit option.

 This course introduces students to the field of cultural studies, as well as the relationship between popular culture and the media.
 Students will be asked to look critically at movies, television, radio, and print, in order to ponder a number of important questions.
 To what extent do the media lead or follow trends in popular culture?
 The emphasis in the course is on examining cultural artifacts as artistic objects seen in the light of various socio-political contexts.